kailash-manasarovar/statement/docs/timeline/2023/june.md

     - Is the original childishness an intended and sinister part of the murderous plots?
     - Will an avalanche of victims corroborate my story with their own horrible experiences at the hands of teachers and staff of the Generalitat's conservatory system?

+## Last harmony class

+- The class sits the harmony written exam together.
+- I am feeling extremely high, anxious, euphoric, and consequently quite confused.
+- There's a lot going on I'm not fully aware of; the constant online stalking, gang stalking at the conservatory, drugging at home and in class.
+- Work has become enormously stressful too and it's difficult to get anything clear in my mind.
+- The two boys in the class are teasing me.
+- One of them, Andre, refers to me to the others, and then mentions something that's going to happen to me the following week and how excited everyone is about it.
+- He then starts to laugh uproariously with delight.
+- Andre looks like he could be related to the trumpet teacher; most certainly behaviorally they are a perfect match.
+- He could very well be his son they're so alike.
+He could certainly be [Sara's](../2022/september.md#harmony) brother; remember the girl with the strange surname who didn't return to study in the 4th year?
+- I notice all these things but I'm not able to deal with them or respond to anyone.
+- I'm feeling constantly euphoric and it's difficult to speak.

 ## June 9th piano concert

 - The end of year piano concert takes place at the boat club venue in Dénia.